AP Sensing: History and leadership

 AP Sensing was founded in November 2007 and is based in Böblingen, Germany.
 The company originated as a part of Hewlett-Packard, which had begun investing in fibre-optic technology before spinning off Agilent Technologies in 1999.
 Clemens Pohl, one of the founders of AP Sensing, establishing the fibre-optic sensing business of Agilent before spinning off AP Sensing as a separate business in 2007.
 At its founding, its managing directors were Clemens Pohl and Gerd Koffmane.
-Clemens Pohl is the CEO, and the CTO is Gareth Lees.
-The Director of Operations is Uwe Keppler, and the Business Director is Henrik Hoff.
+Clemens Pohl is the CEO, the Director of Operations is Uwe Keppler, and the Business Director is Henrik Hoff.
+Wieland Hill is director of instruments R&D) and Martin Strohbach is director of software solutions and artificial intelligence.

 It is a member of the Fiber Optic Sensing Association (FOSA), an industry organization that promotes the use of fibre-optic sensing technology.
-Gareth Lees of AP Sensing was elected to a board seat in 2021.
+Martin Strohbach of AP Sensing was elected to a board seat in 2024.

-According to Focus business magazine, they rank among the best mid-sized employers in Germany in the electronics industry as of 2022.
+According to Focus business magazine, they rank as the best employers in Germany in the electronics industry as of 2025.

 AP Sensing partners with WeForest, a conservationist group, and Care International.